 Va.
 Governor Says He Won't Resign Over Racist Photo

 Virginia Gov. Ralph Northam says he is not stepping down, a day after acknowledging he was one of two people in a photo taken more than 30 years ago, dressed either in black face or as a member of the Ku Klux Klan.
+Ofirah Yheskel, a spokeswoman for Gov. Northam, told NPR's Sarah McCammon that Northam will not resign.
 The photo appeared on his 1984 yearbook page from Eastern Virginia Medical School.

 A spokesperson for Virginia State Sen. Louise Lucas' office told NPR Northam reached out "to Senator Lucas to say it's not him in the picture, and he is not resigning."

 Calls for Northam's resignation have mounted, and dozens of protesters have gathered outside the governor's mansion in Richmond, Va.
 "Resign now!" demonstrators chanted.
-Many spoke about how Northam's photo feels like a betrayal, Craig Carper reports for NPR.
+Many spoke about how Northam's photo feels like a betrayal, member station WCVE's Craig Carper reports for NPR.
 Francesca Leigh Davis helped organize the demonstration, and had these words for Northam: "We trusted you.
 Maybe you have changed.
 People do.
 But we believe in reconciliation.
 A black man stands behind you.
 Step away so he can step forward.
 Resign today."

 U.S. House Speaker Nancy Pelosi called for Northam's resignation on Saturday, saying that the yearbook photograph is "racist and contrary to fundamental American values."
 She said via Twitter that she is joining her colleagues in Virginia in calling for Northam to "do the right thing."

+The photo is racist and contrary to fundamental American values.
+I join my colleagues in Virginia calling on Governor Northam to do the right thing so that the people of the Commonwealth of Virginia can heal and move forward.— Nancy Pelosi (@SpeakerPelosi) February 2, 2019

 The Virginia Democratic Party had earlier said Northam should resign, and top Republicans in the Virginia General Assembly have also said he should step down.

 In a statement on Friday evening, Northam said, "I am deeply sorry for the decision I made to appear as I did in this photo and for the hurt that decision caused then and now."